Veeam Backup & Replication provides two different backup modes to process Hyper-V backups, both relying on the Microsoft VSS framework.

 Performance wise, since both backup modes are using the exact same Veeam transport services, the only differentiating factors will be the additional time requested to manage transportable snapshots (in favor of On-Host mode) and the balance between compute and backup resources consumption during backup windows (in favor of Off-Host mode).

-We recommend to use On-Host backup proxies unless there are dire reasons to not use them.
+We recommend using On-Host backup proxies unless there are dire reasons to not use them.
 The pros of On-Host proxies do outweigh the cons a lot.

 Every Hyper-V server added to Veeam Backup & Replication will be installed with the Veeam On-Host proxy role automatically.

 The OS is defined by your Hyper-V infrastructure.
-For On-Host implicitely and for Off-Host explicitely as you need to run the same Hyper-V version on the Off-Host proxy as on the protected infrastructure.
+For On-Host implicitely and for Off-Host explicitely, you need to run the same Hyper-V version on the Off-Host proxy as on the protected infrastructure.

 Proxy sizing works as for vSphere Proxies — please refer to that section.